Chinese Confession Program: Program details

-Although confessing to the authorities offered (temporary) immunity from prosecution and deportation, the confessor had to surrender his or her passport and be amenable to deportation.
+Although confessing to the authorities offered (temporary) immunity from prosecution and deportation, the confessor had to surrender their and be amenable to deportation.
 Confessors needed to provide full details of their blood families as well as paper families (people with whom they had claimed to have a false relationship so as to facilitate illegal immigration).
 This meant that a single confessor could implicate a large number of other people, and therefore increase the risk of deportation for all these others.

 Program use

 The program resulted in 13,895 confessions, with about 10,000 in the San Francisco region (where the bulk of the illegally entering Chinese population was concentrated).
-This was far less than the number of people suspected of having entered illegally, and the less than complete usage of the program was attributed to lack of trust in the United States immigration enforcement agencies among the Chinese population, the lack of clear benefits from confessing, and the risk of deportation faced by the confessor as well as his or her (blood and paper) family.
+This was far less than the number of people suspected of having entered illegally, and the less than complete usage of the program was attributed to lack of trust in the United States immigration enforcement agencies among the Chinese population, the lack of clear benefits from confessing, and the risk of deportation faced by the confessor as well as their (blood and paper) family.

 Since confessions by neighbors could implicate a person and lead to deportation, the program created fear and distrust in many Chinese-American communities.
 Anybody who had illegally entered and came in contact with the FBI before confessing was subject to immediate deportation.

 The confessions had a significant impact on the Chinese-American community: as a result of the confessions, 22,083 people were exposed and 11,294 paper son slots were closed.
 For comparison, the 1950 Census listed 117,629 Chinese in America (excluding Hawaii).